SuperOfficeDocs/superoffice-docs/docs/api/bulk-operations/mass-operations/upsert.md

 ## Working with Upsert

 `Upsert` is notably the most complex method.
 It can perform any combination of inserts, updates and deletes.
-It requires the same parameters as the `Insert` method, as well as an array of key columns and a boolean used to determine whether unmatched records are deleted.
+It requires the same parameters as the [Insert][1] method, as well as an array of key columns and a boolean used to determine whether unmatched records are deleted.

 Key column values are generally either: